WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 Start: SAVING WINE CORKS – SORTING NATURAL CORK FROM SYNTHETIC CORK

-Check out our projects that works with restaurants, liquor stores and wineries collecting used wine corks.
+Check out our projects that work with restaurants, liquor stores and wineries collecting used wine corks.
 We use these as natural floatation material in our hair booms for oil spills.
-The synthetic corks are used in our insulation cubes for tiny homes project.
-Mixed with laundry lint (full of microplastics).
+The synthetic corks are mixed with laundry lint (which full of microplastics) and encapsulated in our insulation cubes project for tiny homes.

 Who: Car owners (non-EV), DIY car lovers, Boat Owners…